zkoss/keikai-blog/blog/_posts/2019-01-11-workflow-app.markdown

 ### Limit Editable Area
-By sheet protection and setting unlocked cells, you can assign an area that is editable and make the rest cells read-only.
+By setting sheet protection and specifying unlocked cells, you can assign an area that is editable and make the rest cells read-only.

 ```java
 sheet.protect(new SheetProtection.Builder().setPassword("")